Enalean/tuleap/codendi_tools/plugins/tests/functional/README.txt

 Environement
 ============

-# In your ~/.bashrc
+# add the following lines to your ~/.bashrc and source it
 . $HOME/.rvm/scripts/rvm
 rvm use ruby-1.8.7-head

-the test suite is configured to browse https://tuleap-host/ you need to set your hosts file to point to your local vm 192.168.?.? tuleap-host

 Running with webkit (faster selenium)
 =======